Frequently Asked Questions

 You may lose your place, but in some cases students who narrowly miss the offer grades are accepted if we can fit them in.
 Sometimes we have to renegotiate the course.
 Note that all students are expected to have passed Maths at grade C and English Language at grade B or above.

 What happens if I decide not to take up my place?

 You would need to let us know if you wish to withdraw, either in writing during the admissions process or by returning your registration form on GCSE results day, indicating that you do not wish to take up your place.
 Your financial contribution and deposit will be returned to you.

 If I get a waiting list place what are my chances?

 This varies from year to year and often depends on which subjects are wanted.
 It is not possible to put any sort of figure on this.
 The more flexible you are about your subject choices, the more likely it is that we can fit you in.
 If you are keen to have a place, let us know after the GCSE results are published.

 What sort of offer can I expect?

-We usually stipulate A or B grades in particular GCSE subjects, at least a B in English Language and C in Maths, and an average GCSE score across all subjects as follows:
+We stipulate A or B grades in particular GCSE subjects, at least a B in English Language and C in Maths, and an average GCSE score across all subjects.
+See here for more details.

 What does it mean if I am called for interview later than someone else?